DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/complex_controls/header.md

 # Header

-@short: The complex control for displaying and modifying the "group" and "swimlane" elements of the Diagram editor
+@short: The complex control for displaying and modifying the header of "group" and "swimlane" elements of the Diagram editor

 TODO!!!